Help01/actorswiki/Actor.md

 The Actor is a bridge class that allows communicating between unity game objects and framework.
 Most of the time you will inherit from Actors when defining new objects.

 The Actor class is *NOT* for defining game logic.
-You use Actors only to add some components to the entity, to have a connection between Framework and Unity out of the box and for initial setup of the object.
+It's for defining what is your Entity.
+You use Actors only to add some components to the Entity, to have a connection between Framework and Unity out of the box and for initial setup of the object.

 ### How to create ###